nbonato/europarliament/README.md

 # europarliament

+## UPDATE
+The script is now a Flask web app, the page for which is accessible here: http://eu-traineeships.herokuapp.com/ The page may take a while to load on the first visit.

 ## What it does
 Script scraping the [gestmax.eu](ep-stages.gestmax.eu) website listing available traineeships at the European parliament and the number of candidates.